 The project has five main phases that include a range of research, practice and dissemination activities:

-From there, because of the differing contexts and focuses of each country project strand, each of our Phase 1 country teams are developing their own Theory of Change, building on the one above.
+From there, because of the differing contexts and focuses of each country project strand, each of our Phase 1 country teams developed their own Theory of Change, building on the one above.
 This was then followed by a proof-of-concept project in each country to test out some of the ideas that have emerged from these critical reviews.

-Adopting quantitative and qualitative, co-production and action-research methodologies, we will work in partnership with researchers at HEIs and IROs across these 5 countries, locally-based CSOs, the British Council (BC) and its in-country network of partners, as well as other international development organisations (including UNICEF, UNESCO, Hope and Homes for Children, Plan International, Salzburg Global Seminar, PAX).
-We will develop new methods, case studies and practical toolkits, for engaging children and young people with the many ways that violent national pasts continue to impact on their communities and countries.
-In the process we seek to generate new theory, as well as making a significant intervention both on the ground and at policy level across and beyond our 5 case-study countries.
+Adopting quantitative and qualitative, co-production and action-research methodologies, we are working in partnership with researchers at HEIs and IROs across the UK and ODA-recipient countries, using our research findings to develop new methods, case studies and practical toolkits, for engaging children and young people with the many ways that violent national pasts continue to impact on their communities and countries.
+In the process we seek to generate new theory, as well as making a significant intervention both on the ground and at policy level.

 Working at the intersection between the Art and Humanities and Social Sciences, and crossing a broad range of disciplines (including languages and cultural studies, arts practice, film, history, post-colonial studies, cultural policy, anthropology, social policy, development studies, education and law), this project will forge new ways of utilizing Arts and Humanities research for practical international development projects with a lasting legacy.
 In so doing, we will highlight the broad potential of Arts and Humanities within the context International Development.